-This function is invoked only if in the user_send_lp_solution() function of the LP process the user opted for packing the current LP solution herself.
-Here she must receive the very same data she sent there.
+This function is invoked only in the case parallel computation and only if in the user_send_lp_solution() function of the LP module, the user opted for packing the current LP solution in a custom format.
+Here she must receive the data she sent there.

-ERROR Cuts are not checked for this LP solution.
-USER_NO_PP The user function exited properly.
+USER_ERROR Cuts are not checked for this LP solution.

+USER_SUCCESS The user function executed properly.